JamesABaker/bioinformatics/Readme.md

 Do not try and run simultaneous instances of these scripts as this will probably cause files to be lost and mishmashed together.

 Hopefully you have a copy of python installed already.
 If not, head [here](https://www.python.org/downloads/) to download python.
-Currently the Python of the project is written in Python2 which is still the most supported and widely used version, however some of the scripts use python3.

 ####Installing Biopython: